columbia/pyramid-release/README.md

 * `featureCombinations`: Array of arrays noting which combinations of features to be counted together.
 An empty array, `[]`, will count individual features and `[[1,2], [4,5]]` will count the individuals plus 1 & 2 and features 4 & 5.
 * `labels`: Array of labels expected in the dataset.
 If any other label is observed it is undefined.
 * `noiseLaplaceB`: floating point number denoting the scale value `b` to be used to parameterize the laplacian distribution.
-* `countTableConfig`: JSON object with three fields `type`, `delta`, and `epsilon`. `type` can be `cms` indiciate that a count min sketch should be used as the count table, `unbiased_cms` indicates a count median sketch should be used, and `exact` indicating that a hash table will be used. `delta` and `epsilon` parameterize the number of rows or columns to be used in one of the sketches.
+* `countTableConfig`: JSON object with three fields `type`, `delta`, and `epsilon`. `type` can be `cms` indicate that a count min sketch should be used as the count table, `unbiased_cms` indicates a count median sketch should be used, and `exact` indicating that a hash table will be used. `delta` and `epsilon` parameterize the number of rows or columns to be used in one of the sketches.
-* `percentileFile`: File used to discretize the numeric features.
+* `percentilesFile`: File used to discretize the numeric features.
 It will have a number of lines in the form `2 | 0.2 0.5 0.6` where `2` is the feature index and `0.2 0.5 0.7` are the bounds for bucketing.
 * `countTableFile`: The file to which the count table will be written.
 * `countDataFile`: Path to the data file to be used to build the count table.